andyruonline/mailcow-dockerized-searchable-email-delivery-report/README.md

 ## Author

-Created for Mailcow email server administration and troubleshooting.
+Created for Mailcow Dockerized email server administration and troubleshooting.